Symplectic/vivo-harvester-v2/README.md

 ## Packaging and Deployment

-When you are ready to move from your workstation to a server, you will need to package up harvester, to ready it for installation on a server.
+When you are ready to move from your workstation to a server, you will need to package up the harvester, to ready it for installation on a server.
 To do this you need to run

     mvn clean package